AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-0.md

 ```

-## Opening the new Project in PhpStorm
+## Opening the Project in PhpStorm

 Open PhpStorm, and use the "hamburger" menu: